syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/docker.md

     {% endhighlight %}

-6. Build and run the sample in the docker.
-It will pull the Linux docker image from the docker hub and run the project.
+6. Build and run the sample in the Docker.
+It will pull the Linux Docker image from the Docker hub and run the project.
 Now, the webpage will open in the browser.
-Click the Export to PDF option to convert the webpage to a PDF.
+Click the button to convert the webpage to a PDF.

 7. By executing the program, you will get the PDF document as follows.
 ![Convert HTMLToPDF Dockeroutput](htmlconversion_images/htmltopdfoutput.png)